fnv234/61040-backend/README.md

 Inside the `steps` directory one layer deeper are granular files of the form `step.hash_id.md` that contain all the unique steps (`# heading 1` blocks) ever present in the file.
 This helps identify at-a-glance what the contents of each document are, such as prompts or responses.
 By default, the `step` in the file name is a `_` character, unless the heading contains a prefix of the form `# prefix: ...`, which can be a useful way to break up a document (that you can follow yourself, or prompt an LLM to do so).

-**Important:** this is the reason for the previous warning about not modifying the `context` directory.
-The content-based hashes means we can detect such edits/deletes, but the more important point is that you keep a legible history of your design choices and explorations (which can be invaluable for prompting!)

 ### Task: